FishyMcSwish/book-notes/Practical_Vim/ch01_the_vim_way.md

 ##Commands##

->G: indent to the end of the line
+>G: indent to the end of the file

 ## Compound Commands##